-Lynn W. Henselman, Ph.D., Senior Health Care Consultant/Senior Subject Matter Expert, Pharos Group Incorporated
+- Lynn Henselman, Ph.D., U.S. Army (Retired), Senior Health Care Consultant, Pharos Group Incorporated

-Colleen G. Le Prell, Ph.D., Professor of Hearing Science, University of Texas at Dallas
+- Colleen G. Le Prell, Au.D., Professor of Audiology, University of Texas at Dallas

-Richard S. Tyler, Ph.D., Staff Scientist Phychoacoustician/Audiologist, University of Iowa Carver College of Medicine
+- Richard S. Tyler, Ph.D., Professor of Otolaryngology and Communication Sciences and Disorders, University of Iowa Carver College of Medicine

 - Moderator, Kelly Tremblay, Ph.D., HLAA Board member, Research Symposium Program Committee